JonasBanhos/JonasBanhos.github.io/pages/tools.md

 ## <a name="section1"><a/>Finite Element Method - Fin Equation - JAVA Application
 <div style="text-align: justify">
 FEM implementation for the fin equation.
-From the Applied Finite Element Methods class at WPI in 2015.
+From the Applied Finite Element Methods class in 2015.
 The project included the full derivation of the FEM formulation and software design document with pseudo code.
 The stand-alone software can read a user input file, display the information on output window, perform iterations and display results.
 User is able to save results to file.
 JFreeChart library was used to provide plotting capabilities.
 </div><br/>

 ![process](../pics/FEM.png)